VisActor/VTable/docs/assets/guide/en/table_type/List_table/tree_list.md

 1. Set the children of the corresponding data to true instead of a specific data collection so that the cell can display the folded icon;
 2. When the user clicks the status icon, the event `VTable.ListTable.EVENT_TYPE.TREE_HIERARCHY_STATE_CHANGE` will be triggered.
 The front-end code needs to listen to this event to request children data.
+3. (Optional) Before loading the data, call the `instance.setLoadingHierarchyState(col, row)` method to display the loading icon;
-3. Pass the obtained data back to the table component, you can call the interface `instance.setRecordChildren(childrenData, col, row)`;
+4. Pass the obtained data back to the table component, you can call the interface `instance.setRecordChildren(childrenData, col, row)`;

 For specific examples, please see: https://visactor.io/vtable/demo/table-type/list-table-tree-lazy-load